 Kara Fontes is a Lower School reading instructor and co-chair of the English and Language Arts Department.
 She received her bachelor’s degree from Susquehanna University and her master’s degree from Boston University.

-Jamy Haughey is the Director of Diversity, Equity, and Inclusion and an Upper School Science Teacher.
+Jamy Haughey is the Director of Diversity, Equity, and Inclusion and an Upper School Science Teacher at Sanford School.
 She holds two B.S. degrees from Stockton University and an M.S. degree from the University of Delaware.

 See Also: Finding Great Children's Books Starring Black Characters